-Learning to fly on gliders leads not only to an exhilarating and challenging pastime but can be a great lead-in for those wishing to become professional pilots, whether military or commercial.
+Learning to fly on gliders leads not only to an exhilarating and challenging pastime but can be a great lead-in for young people wishing to become professional pilots, whether military or commercial.

 It teaches a better co-ordination of controls and awareness of position than light aircraft flying, and is appreciated by aviation employers.

 Short courses using aero-tow launching can be arranged to provide up to 10 flights.
 Included in the maximum 10 flights and or up to 4.5 hours total flying time and temporary club membership (total flight time may be reduced due to weather conditions).
 Two of the 10 flights may be winch launches.
 This provides students with the different launch experiences and a good ratio between soaring and takeoff and landing practice.

 Instructional flights are between 20 to 30 minutes but if weather permits a (longer duration) short distance cross country flight may be possible.

 Ideally the 10 flights should be conducted within a week so the flying skills can develop and consolidate.
 The 10 flights must be used within 30 consecutive days.

 10 flights and up to 4.5 hours flying time.